Last updated: April 14th, 2023

-From trying the world-renowned microbrewery scene to finding the best beaches and tacos, these are the best things to do in San Diego at least once.
+From exploring unique attractions to finding the best beaches and tacos, here are 97 things to do in San Diego, CA.

-I spent five years living in San Diego, going to school, working at internships and a myriad of jobs to stay afloat during my time at university.
-Over the half decade I lived there, I grew to love San Diego in all of its perfect weather, beaches, tequila, and delicious Mexican food glory.
+I spent five years living in San Diego, going to school and working at internships and a myriad of jobs to stay afloat during my time in college.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.